nagyistge/cloud-workflow-sfsf-ext/README.md

 2. onboarding -> workflowmodel -> SFSFOnboardingWorkflow.zip

 ### **Deployment**
+> Note: If you would like to experience the workflow service without connecting to the actual backend systems, you could use the [mock service](https://github.com/SAP/cloud-workflow-sfsf-ext/blob/master/onboarding/MockService/README.md) available in this project.

 #### **Creating Destinations in SAP Cloud Platform**
 [To be done by an Administrator]